Keyfactor/hp-ilo-orchestrator/README.md

 This integration is compatible with Keyfactor Universal Orchestrator version 25.2 and later.

 ## Support
-The HP iLO Universal Orchestrator extension If you have a support issue, please open a support ticket by either contacting your Keyfactor representative or via the Keyfactor Support Portal at https://support.keyfactor.com.
+The HP iLO Universal Orchestrator extension is open source and there is **no SLA**.
+Keyfactor will address issues and feature requests as resources become available.
+Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
-If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.
+If you want to contribute bug fixes or additional enhancements, use the **[Pull requests](../../pulls)** tab.

 ## Requirements & Prerequisites